CTPSSTAFF/pbpp-metrics-materials/README.md

 ## Notes on the Contents of the massdot-materials folder
-The __TMC\_not\_null\_weighted\_SR.xlsx__ spreadsheet was shpped to RITIS by Charles Major of MassDOT on September 26, 2023, and shared with the author of this document by David Knudsen on November 22, 2023
+The __TMC\_not\_null\_weighted\_SR.xlsx__ spreadsheet was shpped to RITIS by Charles Major of MassDOT on September 26, 2023, and shared with the author of this document by David Knudsen on November 22, 2023.

 The compressed __TMC-and-speed-events.gdb__ geodatabase was obtained from MassDOT and shared with the author of this document by David Knudsen on November 28, 2023.

+Comments on the contents of this geodatabase from David Knudsen:
+> You must filter time-wise in the two speed event layers by deleting records where To_Date IS NOT NULL!
+The two layers are up-to-the-minute current.
+> The LRSN_Routes layer is a couple months old: what I sent to 1Spatial to run their routines against.
+Their layer "TMC_PROPOSAL" dates to 2023-10-24,
+> based on the 2021 TMCs, I think.
+I don't know much about what all of their fields mean.

 ## Notes on Overall Methodology
 The formula for calculating the Peak Hour Excessive Delay metrics, as defined by the FHWA is: